Forces that Shaped Ancient Greek Cities and Culture

 The Greek's unique attitude to occupational specialization profoundly impacted the shape and organization of their cities.
 Greek citizens looked down upon specialized merchants who devoted themselves to money-making to satisfy a consumptive lifestyle.

-They valued the ideals of leisure, freedom from an overly committed lifestyle, intellectual reflection, the arts, politics, education, and a self-reliant lifestyle.
+They valued the ideals of leisure, freedom from an overly committed lifestyle, intellectual reflection, the arts, politics, education, and a self-reliant way of life.
 They were not interested in accumulating material possessions to display their prestige.
 The constant accumulation may have provoked suspicion and distrust in Greek society.

 These values led many Greeks to hold and maintain small farms in the countryside outside of the city, where they would produce their food, goods, and items required for basic living.
 The small farms on the city's outskirts were an essential characteristic of the polis.
 The farms gave the polis a unique, less dense form compared to other cities of the time; they also facilitated a particular lifestyle that the Greeks enjoyed and took great pride in.
 They enjoyed a life outside, free to move between the city and rural establishments.
 They were able to enjoy a variety of pursuits.
 This way of life often resulted in a less paranoid, less divisive, and less oppressive mindset of the typical citizen.